-But we know from our work on the front lines helping organizations prevent, remediate, and recover from cyber disasters that having an effective ITDR strategy goes beyond checking the research firms’ boxes.
+But we know from our work on the front lines helping organizations prevent, remediate, and recover from cyber disasters that having an effective ITDR security strategy goes beyond checking the research firms’ boxes.
 At the recent Gartner Identity & Access Management Summit in Las Vegas, we polled attendees about their top criteria for evaluating ITDR solutions.

 Top takeaway: Organizations are looking for ITDR solutions that span the entire attack lifecycle—before, during, and after an attack—and offer protection specifically for AD and Azure AD.
 As Gartner and other analyst firms have pointed out, organizations need AD-specific security and recovery solutions to adequately protect their hybrid AD environments.

 As a preview of our forthcoming full report on these findings, here are the top ITDR capabilities organizations are looking for to secure and recover their hybrid AD environments, as well as some commentary from Darren Mar-Elia, Semperis VP of Products.
 (Check out the video below for his summary of ITDR evaluation criteria we gathered from Gartner IAM Summit attendees.)

 We’ve broken out the top five ITDR findings in detail below:

 - Automated, malware-free multi-forest AD recovery in an hour or less